-- Reinsert the SIM card holder into the Phone
+- Reinsert the SIM card holder into the iPhone.

 How do I update an unlocked phone without the SIM card?

-If you have requested an unlock from your carrier, but have not got the original SIM card.
-Then you will need to reset the phone before it will be unlocked.
+If you've requested an unlock from your carrier, but have not got the original SIM card, you will need to reset the phone before it will be unlocked.
 First ensure that you have requested an unlock from the carrier.
 Now follow these steps